Archie Goodwin (soccer)

 Archie Stuart Wayne Goodwin (born 7 November 2004) is an Australian professional soccer player who plays as a striker for Major League Soccer club Charlotte FC.

-Raised in Cooks Hill, New South Wales, Goodwin started his career with Newcastle Jets, for whom he made his professional debut, aged 16, in February 2021, becoming the club's youngest debutant.
+Raised in Cooks Hill, New South Wales, Goodwin started his career with Newcastle Jets, making his professional debut, aged 16, in February 2021, becoming the club's youngest player.
 He also became their youngest goalscorer when he scored his first goal in June 2021, helping them avoid the wooden spoon.
 For the forthcoming seasons, Goodwin would be plagued by injuries, missing the majority of matches in the 2021–22, 2022–23 and 2023–24 season for Jets.
 He signed for Adelaide United in June 2024, winning the Golden Boot in his first season with 13 goals, the youngest player to ever win the award.

 An Australian international, Goodwin has played for the Australia national team at youth level.

 Early life

 Goodwin was born on 7 November 2004 in Newcastle, New South Wales.
 Raised in Cooks Hill, Goodwin began playing football with Cooks Hill United at the age of five, spending three years with the club, before being signed by Newcastle Jets in their under 9s.
 He later resided in Hamilton East and attended Newcastle High School.
 However, in the year of his Higher School Certificate exam, Goodwin began focussing full-time on football.
 Goodwin supported Newcastle Jets and Premier League club Liverpool while growing up.
 He takes inspiration from Craig Johnston for his resolute personality.